Hi. I'm Kristina Green.

 Building websites became my true passion, and I fell in love with the direct copy and compelling visuals that create a cohesive marketing package.

 Then, it all changed.

 After explaining it repeatedly to each new supervisor, I realized that they didn’t understand how vital digital marketing had become to our shared audience.
-I also I’d realized that I could do more than run this set of systems for someone else.
+I’d started to realize that I could do more than run this set of systems for someone else.

-I’d evolved into someone who wasn’t the usual marketing professional, copywriter or web designer.
+I realized that I’d evolved into someone who wasn’t the usual marketing professional, copywriter or web designer.
 I was all three.

-I pull together every piece of what I’ve loved to do with True Blue Marketing.
-I’d created digital marketing and writing for years, now I create sites that propel entrepreneurs into their next-level of their business.
+I pull together every piece of what I love to do with True Blue Marketing.
+I’d created digital marketing and writing for years, now my work propels entrepreneurs into the next level of their business growth.